 ... they were turned away or referred off-campus?

 No student is turned away from the Well-Being Center.
-Any student can schedule an initial consultation appointment and has access to AU ProtoCall Services.
-However, many students require services that can not be met by a university Well-Being Center.
+Any student can schedule an initial consultation appointment and has access to AU ProtoCall Services (202-885-7979).
+However, the Center is a general practice outpatient clinic.
+As such, some students require services that can not ethically be met by a university Well-Being Center.
 In a student's first appointment at the Well-Being Center, the student and clinician will discuss the student's current concerns and also what sort of continuing support the student might need.
-Sometimes, the student needs services that are readily available to them at the Well-Being Center, such as crisis intervention, time-limited individual counseling, group therapy, a workshop, or self-help materials.
-Sometimes, however, a student needs services that are not available at the Center, particularly if the student requires treatment that is specialized (e.g., an inpatient or day treatment program, a drug detoxification program), more immediate (e.g., emergency psychiatric treatment, a counseling service not immediately available at the Center), extensive (e.g., coordinated medical and psychotherapeutic treatment, year-round treatment availability), or intensive (e.g., multiple-sessions-weekly psychotherapy, long-term, on-call psychiatric services).
+Sometimes, the student needs services that are readily available to them at the Well-Being Center, such as crisis intervention, time-limited individual counseling, group therapy, a workshop, or mental health resource materials.
+Sometimes, however, a student's needs cannot be met by services that are available at the Center, particularly if the student requires treatment that is specialized (e.g., an inpatient or day treatment program, eating disorder treatment, a drug detoxification program), more immediate (e.g., emergency psychiatric treatment, a counseling service not immediately available at the Center), extensive (e.g., coordinated medical and psychotherapeutic treatment, year-round treatment availability), or intensive (e.g., multiple-sessions-weekly psychotherapy, long-term, on-call psychiatric services).
 In such cases, the clinician works with the student to help them get connected to appropriate, affordable, accessible off-campus care.
 Students of limited funds generally find that insurance benefits or local sliding-fee resources help with the costs.
 The student's original clinician will continue to support the student while working to connect with the particular services that will meet that student's needs.

 ... they were put on a waiting list?